Why 2/3+?

 BFT's 67% gives you a block that's final forever with math.

-In decentralized systems, 100% is unrealistic to achieve: some nodes may go offline, receive delayed notifications, or be dishonest (Byzantine nodes).
-So, in other words, how many faulty nodes f can be tolerated without the system being compromised (<1/3 πŸ˜‰)?
+Achieving 100% is unrealistic: some nodes may go offline, receive delayed notifications, or be dishonest (Byzantine).
+In other words, how many faulty nodes f can be tolerated without the system being compromised (<1/3 ๐Ÿ˜‰)?

 Q may include the "bad guys"